 Smoky Mountain Trout Tournament

 Open to children and adults, the Smoky Mountain Trout Tournament is challenging and fun.
-As the largest trout tournament in the Smokies, it’s held in the Great Smoky Mountains National Park where many streams are stocked with thousands of trout!
+As the largest trout tournament in Tennessee, it’s held near the Great Smoky Mountains National Park where many streams are stocked with thousands of trout!

 Earth Week & Earth Day Festival

-Focusing on green practices and the preservation of our land and natural resources, Earth Week and the Earth Day Festival in Gatlinburg feature games, crafts, face painting, food, classes, and more!
+Focusing on green practices and the preservation of our land and natural resources, Earth Week and the Earth Day Festival in Gatlinburg feature games, face painting, crafts, classes, yummy food, and more!